The Anglican Church: 10 Things Christians Should Know

 - Barton Gingerich Pastor

-Anglican Christianity, which stems from the Protestant Reformation, is one of the largest Christian traditions in the world.
+The Anglican Church, which stems from the Protestant Reformation, is one of the most prominent Christian traditions in the world.
 Moreover, its adherents have often exerted tremendous social and cultural influence, particularly in English-speaking countries.
 Anglicanism has also undergone many internal conflicts as of late, which have made the news.
-So where did the Anglican church come from, what do Anglicans believe, and how do they live as Christians today?
+So, where did the Anglican church come from, what do Anglicans believe, and how do they live as Christians today?

-How the Church of England & Anglicanism Came to Be
+1. How the Anglican Church Came to Be

-Christianity was present in the British Isles since at least the third century.
+Christianity has been present in the British Isles since at least the third century.
 The British church produced great missionaries such as St. Patrick and St. Columba.
 It was not until 664 AD that the Church in Britain consolidated and submitted to the bishop of Rome (the Pope) at the Synod of Whitby.
 The Church of England and the Church of Rome separated in the 1500s during the Protestant Reformations.
-The English Reformation was a fairly conservative reformation, much like the Lutheran reforms.
+The English Reformation was reasonably conservative, much like the Lutheran reforms.
 Both Lutheranism and Anglicanism kept more features and practices from the past than other types of Protestantism, such as vestments, the historic church calendar, and robust liturgical worship.

-Origins of the Book of Common Prayer & Articles of Religion
+2. The Origins of the Book of Common Prayer

-King Henry was no friend to Protestant theology.
+King Henry was no friend of Protestant theology.
 His refutations against it had won him the title “Defender of the Faith” from the Pope.
 Nevertheless, Cranmer and other like-minded Protestant churchmen worked slowly and deliberately to achieve reform in England.
 They were able to accelerate their pace after Henry died and his young son, Edward VI, came to the throne.
-Perhaps one of the most important breakthroughs was the Book of Common Prayer, which is a collection of services and other important resources for use in the Church of England.
-One of the main challenges for other Protestants is to understand how the prayers and liturgies of the Anglicans inform and establish their theology.
+Perhaps one of the most important breakthroughs was the Book of Common Prayer, a collection of services and other essential resources for the Church of England.
+One of the main challenges for other Protestants is understanding how the Anglicans' prayers and liturgies inform and establish their theology.
 As such, the Prayer Book is a fundamental aspect of Anglicanism.
 Another important document was the 42 Articles of Religion, which outlined the confessional commitments and concerns of the reformed Church of England.
-These were written to avoid religious controversies and to keep all Englishmen in the same church, free from the extremes of Roman Catholicism and the Radical Reformation.
+These were written to avoid religious controversies and keep all Englishmen in the same church, free from Roman Catholicism and the Radical Reformation extremes.

 It is important to remember that the English Reformation was a long one.
 Arguably, Anglicanism did not come into its own theologically until 1662.
 During this over-century-long period, it was “killed twice.”
 The first time was when King Edward died and was succeeded by his Roman Catholic half-sister, Mary.
 Called “Bloody Mary” by Protestants, she executed many clergymen, including Archbishop Thomas Cranmer himself.
-Mary was succeeded by her Protestant half-sister Queen Elizabeth I, who provided much-needed political and theological stability during her long reign.
+Her Protestant half-sister Queen Elizabeth I succeeded Mary, who provided much-needed political and theological stability during her long reign.
 Queen Elizabeth worked hard to keep her clergy in line, especially those who had fled to Geneva during the Marian persecutions and desired to “purify” the Church of England along the lines of the Genevan model.
 These became known as the Puritans.

 It was during Elizabeth’s reign that the Articles of Religion were reduced and combined into what is now called the 39 Articles, and the Anglican theologian Richard Hooker wrote his seminal magnum opus, The Laws of Ecclesiastical Polity, which defended the normative principle of worship and other tenets of the Church of England from Puritan criticisms.
-The normative principle says that as long as a practice does not contradict Scripture but is consistent with scriptural worship, it may be used.
-It opposes the regulative principle, which says that the public worship of God should include only those elements which are explicitly instituted or appointed by command in the Bible.
+The normative principle says that it may be used as long as a practice does not contradict Scripture but is consistent with scriptural worship.
+It opposes the regulative principle, which says that the public worship of God should include only those elements which are explicitly instituted or appointed by a command in the Bible.